aunitt/sitigrid-blockchain-poc/sitigrid-rest-api/README.md

 API application running after we exit the SSH session, we can use various methods to do this.
 I use `PM2`, using a command such as `pm2 start app.js`, which will keep the app running.
 The logs can be found in `~/.pm2/logs`.

-## Move on to Part 4
+## Optionally move on to Part 4
-The workshop instructions can be found in the README files in parts 1-4:
+The workshop instructions can be found in the README files in parts 1-3:

 * [Part 1:](../sitigrid-fabric/README.md) Start the workshop by building the Hyperledger Fabric blockchain network using Amazon Managed Blockchain.
 * [Part 2:](../sitigrid-chaincode/README.md) Deploy the sitigrid chaincode.
-* [Part 3:](../sitigrid-rest-api/README.md) Run the RESTful API server.
+* [Part 3:](../sitigrid-lambda/README.md) Read and write to the blockchain with Amazon API Gateway and AWS Lambda.
-* [Part 4:](../new-member/README.md) Add a new member to the network.
+* [Part 4:](../sitigrid-rest-api/README.md) Run the RESTful API server.
-* [Part 5:](../sitigrid-lambda/README.md) Read and write to the blockchain with Amazon API Gateway and AWS Lambda.
+* [Part 5:](../new-member/README.md) Add a new member to the network.